bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 {% si_step Update Crazyflie and AIdeck firmware %}
-1. Open up the cfclient on your computer, and make sure that it is version 2022.05+ ('Help'->'About')
+1. Open up the cfclient on your computer
 1. Make sure that **only** the AI-deck is attached to the Crazyflie, with no other deck.
 1. Go to 'Connect'->'bootloader'
 1. Type the address of your crazyflie, press 'Scan' and select your crazyflie's URI.
 Make sure to choose 'radio://...' (not 'usb://').
 Now press 'Connect'
-1. In the 'Firmware Source' section, select 2022.05 from 'Available downloads'.
+1. In the 'Firmware Source' section, select the latest release in 'Available downloads'.
 Make sure to select the right platform (cf2 is for the crazyflie 2.x ).
-1. Press 'Program' and wait for the STM, NRF and ESP MCUs the have been reflashed.
+1. Press 'Program' and wait for the STM, NRF and ESP MCUs to be re-flashed.
 The crazyflie will restart a couple of times, and the flashing of the ESP ('bcAI:esp deck memory') takes about 3 minutes.
 1. Once the status states 'Idle' and the Crazyflie is disconnected, double check if the flashing has succeded.
 In the cfclient, connect to the crazyflie and check in the console tab if you see: `ESP32: I (910) SYS: Initialized`.
 Also LED1 should be flashing with 2 hz.